-- 120. Two situations may lead to a loss of deductions previously allowed to Growers under subsection 394-10(1). - 121.
-The first of these situations will occur if the Responsible Entity fails to establish the Trees on the Project land within 18 months.
-Where this occurs the Responsible Entity is required to notify the Commissioner within three months of the end of the 18 month period (section 394-10 of Schedule 1 to the TAA).
+- 126. Two situations may lead to a loss of deductions previously allowed to Growers under subsection 394-10(1). - 127.
+The first of these situations will occur if the condition in subsection 394-10(4) is not met in relation to the Project.
+That is, the Responsible Entity fails to establish all of the Trees on the Project land within 18 months of 30 June 2014.
+Where this occurs the Responsible Entity is required to notify the Commissioner within three months after the end of the 18 month period (section 394-10 of Schedule 1 to the TAA). - 128.
+The second situation where a Grower may have deductions disallowed is where a 'CGT event' happens to their 'forestry interest' within four years after 30 June of the income year in which they paid an amount under the scheme, for example, the Establishment Fee (see subsection 394-10(5)). - 129.
+For the purposes of giving effect to subsection 394-10(5), the Commissioner is able to amend the assessment of a Grower within two years after the relevant 'CGT event'.
+The Commissioner's power to amend in these circumstances applies despite section 170 of the ITAA 1936 (subsection 394-10(6)).

-- 122. The second situation where a Grower may have deductions disallowed is where a 'CGT event' happens to their 'forestry interest' within four years from 30 June of the income year they paid an amount under the scheme, for example, the Establishment Fee (see subsection 394-10(5)). - 123.
-For the purposes of this provision, the Commissioner is able to amend the assessment of a Grower within two years of the relevant 'CGT event' happening.
-The Commissioner's power to amend in these circumstances applies despite section 170 of the ITAA 1936 (subsection 394-10(6)). - 124.
-Where a 'CGT event' happens to the 'forestry interest' of a Grower within four years, the market value of the forestry interest at the time of the 'CGT event' or the decrease in the market value of the 'forestry interest' as a result of the 'CGT event' is still included in the assessable income of the Grower by section 394-25.
-The amount must be included in assessable income even where an amendment has disallowed or may disallow the deductions previously allowed under section 394-10. - 125.
+- 130. Where a 'CGT event' happens to the 'forestry interest' of a Grower within four years after 30 June 2014, the market value of the forestry interest at the time of the 'CGT event' or any decrease in the market value of the 'forestry interest' as a result of the 'CGT event' is still included in the assessable income of the Grower by section 394-25.
+The amount must be included in assessable income even where an amendment has disallowed or may disallow the deductions previously allowed under section 394-10. - 131.
 However, subsection 394-10(5) will have no application where the 'CGT event' happens because of circumstances outside of the Grower's control and the Grower could not reasonably have foreseen the 'CGT event' happening when they acquired the 'forestry interest' (subsection 394-10(5A)).